arminshzd/pyWHAM/README.md

 ## Visualization helpers

-The `pywham.visualization` submodule provides quick plotting utilities that consume the WHAM solver outputs.
+The `pywham.visualization` submodule provides quick plotting utilities that uses the WHAM solver outputs.

 - **Automatic plotting from a freefile**: ``save_free_energy_plots`` detects the 1D vs 2D output format and writes PNGs next to the input file (or into a